Selective Salary Program

 What is selective salary?

-Selective salary (merrit review) is the annual AAUP contract mandated process (Article XII.C) for the awarding on merit increases, over and above the annual automatic 1.25% cost of living increase.
+Selective salary (merit review) is the AAUP contract mandated process (Article XII.C) for the awarding of merit increases, over and above automatic cost of living increases.

 What documents are reviewed for selective salary?